SKILLED SERVICE BARGAINING UNIT: F OVERTIME ELIGIBLE NCP

 Ability to establish and maintain professional working relationships with customers, employees, supervisory and management staff, personnel from other agencies and institutions and the general public;

 Ability to prepare clear, accurate and detailed reports;

 Ability to effectively organize and manage work assignments and meet deadlines;

 Education: A bachelor’s degree from an accredited college or university.

-2. Candidates may substitute U.S. Armed Forces military service experience as a commissioned officer in Administrative Officer classifications or Administrative Officer specialty codes in the General, Administrative, Clerical, and Office Services job field of work on a year-for-year basis for the required education.
+3. Candidates may substitute U.S. Armed Forces military service experience as a commissioned officer in Administrative Officer classifications or Administrative Officer specialty codes in the General, Administrative, Clerical, and Officer Services field of work on a year-for-year basis for the required experience and education.

 LICENSES, REGISTRATIONS AND CERTIFICATIONS